-Access to credit for lone parents and people on low incomes can be hard to come by and you should be wary of TV and newspaper advertisements offering credit to people who have a poor credit history or are on a low income.
+Access to credit for people with mental health problems can be hard to come by and you should be wary of TV and newspaper advertisements offering credit to people who have a poor credit history or are on a low income.
 These credit providers will charge high interest rates and will be an extremely expensive way of borrowing money in the long term.